A Taste of Honey: Act 1

 In the first scene, Helen and her teenage daughter Jo are moving into a shabby flat.
 Within a few minutes, the audience learns that they have little money, living off Helen's immoral earnings—money given to her by her lovers; she is not a true prostitute, being more of a "good time girl."
 Helen is a regular drinker, and she and Jo have a confrontational and ambiguously interdependent relationship.
 As they settle, Helen's surprise at some of Jo's drawings both suggests Jo's talent and originality and shows Helen's lack of interest and knowledge about her daughter.
 Jo rejects the idea of going to an art school, blaming Helen for having interrupted her training all too often by moving her constantly from one school to another.
 Jo now only wants to leave school and earn her own money so that she can get away from Helen.
 After this conversation, Peter (Helen's younger boyfriend) comes in.
-Jo assumes that Helen has moved here to escape from him, but the audience never is told the reason why.
+Jo assumes that Helen has moved here to escape from him, but the audience never is told the reason.
 Peter had not realised how old Helen was until he sees her daughter.
 Nonetheless he asks Helen to marry him, first half-jokingly, then more or less in earnest.

 In the next scene, Jo is walking home in the company of her black boyfriend.
 During a light-hearted, semi-serious dialogue, he asks her to marry him, and she agrees, but he is in the navy and will be away on his ship for six months before they can marry.
 He gives Jo a ring that she hangs around her neck under her clothes to hide it from Helen.
 Jo tells him that she is really leaving school and that she is going to start a part-time job in a pub.